Hong Kong–Zhuhai–Macau Bridge: Shuttle buses

 The HZMBus shuttle bus service (colloquially known as the "golden buses") runs 24 hours a day with bus departures as frequent as every five minutes.
 The journey across the HZMB takes about 40 minutes.

-The HZMB Hong Kong Port can be reached from Hong Kong by taxi or various buses including Cityflyer airport routes A10, A11, A12, A17, A21, A22, A23, A25, A26, A28 and A29, Long Win Bus airport routes A30, A31, A32, A33X, A34, A36, A37, A38, A41, A41P, A42, A43, A43P, A46 and A47X, NLB airport route A35 and overnight airport route N35, Green Minibus route 901, the B4 shuttle bus from Hong Kong International Airport, the B5 shuttle bus from Sunny Bay MTR station, or the B6 or B6S bus from Tung Chung.
+The HZMB Hong Kong Port can be reached from Hong Kong by taxi or various buses including Cityflyer and Long Win Bus airport routes (A-prefixed routes), NLB airport route A35 and overnight airport route N35, Green Minibus route 901, the B4 shuttle bus from Hong Kong International Airport, the B5 shuttle bus from Sunny Bay MTR station, or the B6 or B6S bus from Tung Chung.
 In addition, all overnight airport buses (NA-prefixed routes) which are operated by Cityflyer or Long Win stops or terminates at the Hong Kong Port.

 The HZMB Zhuhai Port can be reached from Zhuhai by taxis or the L1 bus which uses historic tourist vehicles, or Line-12, 23, 25 or 3 buses.

-The HZMB Macau Port can be reached from Macau by taxis or various buses including the 101X bus and the 102X bus from St Paul's and Taipa, or the HZMB Integrated Resort Connection bus from Taipa Ferry Terminal or the Exterior Ferry terminal, connecting with free casino shuttle buses.
+The HZMB Macau Port can be reached from Macau by taxis or various buses including the 101, 102 and 103 bus from St Paul's and Taipa, or the free casino shuttle buses from Cotai, or the HZMB Integrated Resort Connection bus from the Exterior Ferry terminal.